 The work of Stephanie Rachael is that of monumental in micro, alien landscapes in miniature, and expressive dark luxury.
-In my practice I draw on the landscape and the textures & forms of the environment as metaphor for the body and the journey – the rugged steeps and crags are used to speak of my own lived experiences and concerns as an artist.
+In my practice I draw on landscape, texture, & contrasting forms of the environment as metaphor for the body and the journey – the rugged steeps and crags are used to speak of my own lived experiences and concerns as an artist.
 Through engaging with the transience and imperfection of the natural world, I relinquish anguish in favour of a quiet calm.

 Stephanie Rachael Jewellery believes in slow fashion, art in every day life, sustainable practices, and in creating contemporary heirlooms to be loved for years to come.
 Items are individually crafted by the artist.
 Please contact me if you would like to commission a piece of your own.

-“Inheritance” Group Exhibition, Griffith Project Gallery – January – February 2016
++“Inheritance” Group Exhibition, Project Gallery - January – February 2016

 Ethical Practice & Sustainability